thassan25/Employee_Wellness_Productivity_Analysis/README.md

 ## Project Overview

 The analysis combines two source datasets — employee demographic details and employee health metrics — to examine how factors such as work hours, sleep, physical activity, and smoking status relate to employee stress and productivity.
 Departmental and demographic breakdowns are also produced to provide a workforce-level view.

-Key questions addressed:
+**Key questions addressed:**
-•	What is the composition of the workforce by department and gender?
+- What is the composition of the workforce by department and gender?
-•	How do stress and productivity levels vary across departments?
+- How do stress and productivity levels vary across departments?
-•	Do lifestyle and work-habit factors (sleep, activity, work hours, smoking) meaningfully influence stress or productivity?
+- Do lifestyle and work-habit factors (sleep, activity, work hours, smoking) meaningfully influence stress or productivity?
-•	Where are the data quality issues, and how were they addressed?
+- Where are the data quality issues, and how were they addressed?

 ---